Events

 NOTE: OUR SPEAKER's NIGHT SERIES IS AN EXCLUSIVE EVENT FOR MEMBERS OF THE ETOBICOKE HISTORICAL SOCIETY.
 TO LEARN MORE ABOUT BECOMING A MEMBER, PLEASE CLICK HERE.

-Announcing Hybrid Speaker's Nights for 2023 at Montgomery's Inn
+Hybrid Speaker's Nights at Montgomery's Inn

 All EHS members will receive an email before each event with information for the option to attend online.
 To become a member and receive an invite, please CLICK HERE.